Best Books for Social Anxiety Self-Help

-Are you looking for books on how to overcome social anxiety?
-Below is a list of 10 self-help social anxiety books that you need on your bookshelf when overcoming social anxiety.
+Are you looking to purchase a book on how to overcome social anxiety?
+Below is a list of self-help social anxiety books to consider.
 These are not all directly about social anxiety, as I’ve tried to include a combination of books that could be purchased together with too much overlap.

 (Watch the video below to hear Dr. Hendriksen talk about social anxiety!)